lkirkwood/ansible-sshman/README.md

 ### Details

-The first play of the playbook contains tasks for creating the `sshman-sudoer` group and authorizing members of this group to use sudo with the root password.
+The first play of the playbook contains tasks for creating the `sshman-sudoer` group and authorising members of this group to use sudo with the root password.

+After that, a similar play for creating the `sshman-nopass` group and authorising its members for passwordless sudo.

 Next in the playbook will be a play for each user, creating their account on hosts they have access to (unless they are `blocked` - these users will not have accounts created for them).

-Finally, a play for each user authorizing their respective keys on hosts they have access to — or removing all keys, for `blocked` users.
+Finally, a play for each user authorising their respective keys on hosts they have access to — or removing all keys, for `blocked` users.

 ## Config format